- Type 2 Diabetes

-- While genetics plays an important role, an individual still has the ability to influence their health to prevent diabetes.
+- While genetics plays an important role in the development of diabetes, individuals still have the ability to influence their health to prevent type 2 diabetes.

 - Diet is important because it helps with weight loss.
-There are some foods such as nuts, which in small amounts provide health benefits in blood sugar regulation.
+Some foods such as nuts in small amounts provide health benefits in blood sugar regulation.

 - Exercise is beneficial even without weight loss in the prevention of type 2 diabetes.